KerenLart/rn-assignment2-ID-11173490/README.md

 # rn-assignment2-ID-11173490
  React Native Expo Project

-This is a simple React Native project created using Expo CLI.
  The task was to modify the App.js file to display a specific text with customized styling.

 ## Task Description:
 - Change the background color of the View component.